Darktex/darktex.github.io/_posts/blog/2016-03-05-torch-conversion.md

 [^nvidia]: nVidia [claims](http://www.nvidia.com/object/machine-learning.html) GPUs are usually between 10 and 100 times faster than a CPU.
 [^deployment]: Running a pre-trained model takes a fraction of the time required to train it, so CPUs can do just fine on this task.
 [^design]: You might notice there is a slight difference in design quality between the desktop and the mobile version.
 For the desktop part, I was helped by a mysterious designer we will call DesignerX.
 The other is done by me, and I guess it shows.
+[^disclaimer]: An important disclaimer: while I am currently working for Microsoft, they had nothing to do with this project either in terms of opinions or technology.
+In fact, one of the aims of this project was to gain confidence with non-Microsoft technologies.